makerspace-lab-zero/agreement/agreement-for-members.md

 Organisation
 ------------
 - The makerspace shall be run by its members.
 A limited set of finance, membership and management tasks may be performed by a committee on behalf of the members.
 - All decisions of the makerspace shall be made by consensus, or if consensus cannot be reached then at a meeting by majority vote.
-In this agreement, consensus means that all full members have been given the opportunity to object to a decision and no reasonable objections have been received within 3 days.
+In this agreement, consensus means that all members have been given the opportunity to object to a decision and no reasonable objections have been received within 3 days.
 - All members and guests shall refrain from actions or behaviour which would have a negative effect on the makerspace.
 - The makerspace shall not be held responsible or liable for any actions or behaviour of individuals or groups, whether members or guests.
 - This agreement may only be amended at a general meeting.